 Monkey Shoulder

-Premium whiskey blend made of single malts from Kininvie, Balvenie and Glenfiddich.
-Generally preferred for use in cocktails and with mixers.
-Very smooth, very sweet and drinkable.
-Only 27 casks are used to make each batch though, which makes it a little bit boutique in its own right.
+A premium whisky blend made of single malts from Kininvie, Balvenie and Glenfiddich, Monkey Shoulder is generally preferred for use in cocktails and with mixers, but it’s very smooth, very sweet and drinkable in its own right.
+Only 27 casks are used to make each batch though, which makes each bottle a little bit boutique.

 Ballantine’s